OpenAPITools/openapi-generator/README.md

 Companies/Projects using Swagger Codegen
 ----------------------------------------
 Here are some companies/projects using Swagger Codegen in production.
-To add your company/project to the list, please submit a [PR](https://github.com/swagger-api/swagger-codegen/edit/master/README.md).
+To add your company/project to the list, please visit [README.md](https://github.com/swagger-api/swagger-codegen/blob/master/README.md) and click on the icon to edit the page.
 - [Acunetix](https://www.acunetix.com/)
 - [Cupix](http://www.cupix.com)
 - [Ergon](http://www.ergon.ch/)